 Retention Teaching Learning Community

-Do you want to feel rejuvenated about teaching in 2019?
+Do you want to feel rejuvenated about teaching?
 Are you ready to embark on an adventure to explore best practices for retention in the classroom?
 Then this retention-focused learning community might be just what you need!
 Please join facilitator Valerie Barske, CITL’s first Faculty Fellow, on a journey that features task-based, hands-on approaches to professional development as well as modeling activities, techniques, and assignments directly applicable to the classroom.
 This group will examine current research, especially in the field of the Scholarship of Teaching and Learning (SoTL), to consider how retention may be enhanced by employing specific high-impact practices (HIPs), tailoring instruction to first-year students and “undeclared” majors, as well as enriching the experience of General Education courses across the campus.

 As we co-develop scaffolded and assessable interventions on a small scale applicable to our individual courses, this community will also encourage participants to consider new SoTL projects related to retention at UWSP.
 Community members will address how to share our individual and group results with the campus.
 Overall, we will foster a group setting that emphasizes collegiality, openness, and energetic nourishment for teachers who are also lifelong learners.